calroc/Thun/docs/source/Thun.md

 functions and a separate hash table for definitions.
 Additionally, of the interpreters that have hash tables most of them check the hash table after the `case` statement.
-This means that one cannot "shadow" built-in functions is some interpreters.
+This means that one cannot "shadow" built-in functions in some interpreters.
 You can `inscribe` them, but the interpreter will not look for them.

 I haven't yet formally made a decision for how Thun *shall* work.